sourcegraph/about/handbook/engineering/hiring/software-engineer-cloud-frontend.md

 # Software Engineer - Cloud - Frontend

-The [Cloud team](../cloud/index.md) is looking for an experienced frontend engineer who knows how to build intuitive user experiences to make the power of [Universal Code Search](https://about.sourcegraph.com/product) accessible to everyone on [sourcegraph.com](https://sourcegraph.com/).
+The [Cloud team](../cloud/index.md) is looking for a senior frontend engineer who knows how to build intuitive user experiences to make the power of [Universal Code Search](https://about.sourcegraph.com/product) accessible to everyone on [sourcegraph.com](https://sourcegraph.com/).
 You will have a lot of ownership to solve tough technical and UX problems that will drive massive adoption of our product by developers all around the world.

 ## About you